jd771979/Dashboard-St/README.md

     yarn run prettier

-To update the ToC in the README if any of the headers changed:
+To update the ToC in the README if any of te headers changed:

     yarn run doctoc